rekcurd/community/docs/mount-online-storage.md

 # Mount online storage
 Use your favorite (e.g. bare metal, AWS S3, GCS, WebDAV).
 This storage is used for storing the ML models.
 In our usage, we mount it on `/mnt/drucker-model` to every Kubernetes cluster nodes.
 Rekcurd pod will mount it to pod's `/mnt/drucker-model`.

-**If you set up k8s with Amazon EKS, CloudFormation will create a S3 bucket, so you can skip it.**
+**If you set up k8s with Amazon EKS, CloudFormation will create a S3 bucket, so you can skip this step.**

 ## How to mount AWS S3 volume
 ### Put your credentials